Euclid Namespace

 |

-An immutable Parametrized Plane or Frame with X, Y and Z Direction.
-This struct is called 'PPlane' , the other plane 'NPlane' refers to an un-oriented plane consisting only of a Origin and a Normal.
+A struct containing one 3D point and three 3D unit vectors, representing an immutable parametrized plane or frame with unitized X, Y and Z Direction.
+This struct is called 'PPlane'; the other plane 'NPlane' refers to an un-oriented plane consisting only of an origin and a normal.
 Note: Never use the struct default constructor PPlane() as it will create an invalid zero length PPlane.
 Use PPlane.create or PPlane.createUnchecked instead. |

 |